Derrick Johnson: 2015

 Head coach Andy Reid named Johnson and Josh Mauga the starting inside linebackers to start the 2015 regular season.
 On December 6, 2015, Johnson collected a season-high 14 combined tackles (13 solo) and a sack during a 34–20 win against the Oakland Raiders.
 The following week, he made six combined tackles, a pass deflection, and an interception in the Chiefs' 10–3 win against the San Diego Chargers in Week 14.
 He started all 16 games in 2015 and made 116 combined tackles (95 solo), eight pass deflections, four sacks, two forced fumbles, and two interceptions.

-The Kansas City Chiefs finished second in the AFC West with an 11–5 record and earned an wildcard berth.
+The Kansas City Chiefs finished second in the AFC West with an 11–5 record and earned a wildcard berth.
 On January 9, 2016, Johnson recorded six combined tackles in the Chiefs' 30–0 victory at the Houston Texans in the AFC Wildcard Game.
 The following week, he made four combined tackles in the Chiefs' 27–20 loss at the New England Patriots in the AFC Divisional Round.
 On January 25, 2016, Johnson was named to the 2016 Pro Bowl as a late replacement for Carolina Panthers' linebacker Luke Kuechly who was participating in Super Bowl 50.
 Johnson was ranked 80th by his fellow players on the NFL Top 100 Players of 2016.